stevegt/WireViz/docs/CONTRIBUTING.md

 # Contribution Guidelines

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please [submit a new issue](https://github.com/formatc1702/WireViz/issues) first to discuss the proposed change, before submitting a pull request.

 ## Pull Request workflow